gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

   </video>
   <figcaption>
     <strong>Figure 2: </strong>
-    Vertex contraction &mdash; The contacted vertex inherits neighbors from all adjacent vertices of the same color.
+    Vertex contraction -- The contacted vertex inherits neighbors from all adjacent vertices of the same color.
   </figcaption>
 </figure>